Badonviller Marsch: History

 Siegfried's race fought for his right, got free!

-Swastika shines from the rock to the sea.
+HookedCross shines from the rock to the sea.

 Brethren, to work, faithful to the Leader!

 The march is often reported as Hitler's favourite.
-However, Hitler is quoted in Traudl Junge's autobiography, Until the Final Hour, as denying that it was his favourite march, and was merely misconstrued as such because of a favourable remark he had made about it.
+However, Hitler is quoted in Traudl Junge's autobiography, Until the Final Hour (2002), as denying that it was his favourite march, and was merely misconstrued as such because of a favourable remark he had made about it.